microsoft/maro/docs/source/key_components/rl_toolkit.rst

 * Learner, which consists of a roll-out manager and a training manager, is the controller for a learning process.
 The learner process executes training cycles that alternate between data collection and policy updates.
-* Rollout manager, which is responsible for collecting simulation data.
-The ``LocalRolloutManager`` performs roll-outs locally, while the ``MultiNodeRolloutManager`` manages a set of remote ``Actor``s to collect simulation data in parallel.
+* Rollout manager, which is responsible for collecting simulation data, in local or distributed fashion.
 * Training manager, which manages a set of policies and controls their updates.
-The policy instances may reside in the manager (``LocalTrainingManager``) or be distributed on a set of remote nodes (``MultiNodeTrainingManager``) for parallelized training.
+The policy instances may reside with the manager or be distributed amongst a set of processes or remote nodes for parallelized training.
-* roll-out worker, which consists of an environment instance and a set of policies that agents use to interact with it, is a remote roll-out worker instance managed by a ``MultiNodeRolloutManager``.

 .. image:: ../images/rl/learner.svg